Double vanilla birthday cake

 Once baked, allow your cake to cool at room temperature for about an hour, and then place it in the fridge for an hour prior to frosting.
 Note: if you don't plan to frost right away, scroll to the bottom for guidance!
 In the meantime, clean or swap out your stand mixer bowl and paddle attachment so you'll be ready for your frosting.

 Make your frosting and finish your cake.
-Place your cold butter into your stand mixer with the paddle attachment.
+Place your butter into your stand mixer with the paddle attachment.
 Let your mixer run for about a minute or two until your butter softens and smooths.

 Next, add in your powdered sugar.
 Turn your mixer on slowly and pulse until your sugar begins to mix into your butter.
 Turn your mixer up to the highest speed and let it run for a few minutes.
 Pause, scrape down the sides of your bowl and paddle attachment and then add in your milk and vanilla extract.
 Slowly turn your mixer back on and up to its highest speed and let it mix for about 3-5 minutes, pausing halfway through to scrape down your bowl and paddle attachment.